babyloniaapp/docs/logs.md

 <hr/>

+04.01.23 – We bought back 4600 $BABY token today and added $45 of liquidity to the Pancakeswap. <br/>

+---

 03.01.23 – Wish all a happy 2023, Babylonia team is back to work, we continue working on our lottery project. <br/>